christianghama/cyber-security/README.md

 ![image](/Images/hash-codes.png)

+The codes are formatted in white color so that they don't pollute the spreadsheet and also become invisible for the Reviewers.
+Notice that the hash codes have the same size of 12 characters (predefined by me), regardless of the size of the texts used as input.
+This makes the hashing algorithms an excellent ally when hiding information.
+So both "Hello" and "Hi, my name is John" will generate a hash code with the same size predefined.

 [^1]: You can see that I am using only confidential information, such as address, credit card number, password etc., which looks weird, but this is because I have the intention to use this table for another exercise about cryptography.